What is Omphalocele?

 - Associated defects—is there another problem or a cluster of problems (syndrome).

-Amniocentesis and/or microarray may be advised for chromosome testing.
+Diagnostic testing with chorionic villus sampling or amniocentesis may be advised for chromosome testing.
 Sonography is the best imaging tool, but is dependent on the experience and expertise of the physician.
 Many problems are first detected during routine screening procedures performed in your doctor’s office (amniocentesis, maternal serum screening, routine sonography), but assessment of complex usually requires a tertiary perinatal/neonatal center with experience managing complex and rare fetal problems.
 We can work with your doctor to find a center convenient for you.

 Accurate assessment requires three tests: